A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Case Study 1:

 We perform our evaluations by executing each policy until either the policy succeeds as deemed by a human evaluator, it reaches a dangerous or irrecoverable state, or terminates after 100 timesteps.
 For tasks that involve placing an object on another object or surface, we consider success to be if the object is on top of the other object/surface in a stable configuration, and the object is not grasped by the robot.
 For tasks that involve placing an object on a plate, the plate must also not be knocked over from its initial position.
 For tasks that involve flipping a container upright, the base of the container must make contact with the base of the sink, the container must be in a stable configuration, and the container must not be grasped by the robot.

 We aim to minimize differences between our evaluation conditions and in-domain training data, beyond the differences introduced by a specified perturbation.
 To do this, we periodically check the image difference between live observations and the base task demonstration data, and adjust the environment to minimize this when the difference is significant.
+We do this so that our evaluations are only reflective of generalization to a specified perturbation, and not other inadvertent changes~\cite{kress2024robot}.